kripple/codebreaker/README.md

 - Game Token
   - Code Token
   - Key Token
-- twelve (or ten, or eight, or six) additional rows for guesses
+- twelve (or ten, or eight, or six) additional rows for guesses - we're going to use 10 as default

 - codemaker vs. codebreaker